eishiya/tiled-scripts/README.md

 Feel free to use them as you wish.
 Credit appreciated but not required.

+If you're new to using Tiled scripts and don't know how to install them, please see the [Tiled docs on scripting](https://doc.mapeditor.org/en/stable/reference/scripting/#scripted-extensions).

 Brief descriptions of the included scripts:

 ### Replace Tile Tool